HJK-G/ImagePaster/README.md

 4. Press load unpacked
 5. Select this repository (the main folder that came in the zip file)
 6. The extension should now show up in your extensions list, and you can pin it for easier access if necessary

+Eventually, I will attempt to post this to the Chrome Web Store, so you may see it there.